CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a solid reference framework for multi-reviewer code reviews with useful tables for dimension allocation, severity calibration, and a report template.
-Its main weaknesses are the lack of an explicit end-to-end workflow with validation checkpoints, pseudocode instead of executable examples for the deduplication process, and some verbosity in areas Claude could infer.
-The content is well-organized but would benefit from a clearer sequential workflow and more concrete implementation guidance.
+This skill provides a solid conceptual framework for multi-reviewer code reviews with useful tables for dimension selection, severity calibration, and a report template.
+However, it lacks executable implementations, an explicit end-to-end workflow with validation checkpoints, and could benefit from tighter prose and better progressive disclosure by splitting reference material into separate files.

 Suggestions